Who Is This Credit Card Best For?

 - Low ongoing APR: If you have to carry a balance from month to month, this credit card is a keeper even after the introductory interest rate period expires.
-The most creditworthy customers may get an ongoing variable APR as low as 11.49%, if they qualify, and the highest rate is still below average at 18%.
+The most creditworthy customers may get an ongoing APR as low as 9.99%, which is more than six percent below the industry average, and even the highest rate is still below average at 18%.

 - Fee reimbursement for expedited airport clearance programs: When you use your card to pay the application fee on either the Global Entry or TSA Precheck programs, you’ll be reimbursed for the fee (up to $100, once every four years).
 Some cards with similar or higher annual fees don’t have this perk.

-- Must have ties to the military or Defense Department: You won’t be able to get this card without being a member of the Navy Federal Credit Union, and membership requires you or someone in your family or household to have served in the U.S. armed forces or National Guard or to work for the Department of Defense.
+- Must have ties to the military or Defense Department: You won’t be able to get this card without being a member of the Navy Federal Credit Union, and membership requires you or someone in your family or household to have served in the U.S. Armed Forces, National Guard, or Department of Defense.

 Earning Rewards and Points

 With the Navy Federal Visa Signature Flagship Rewards Card, you’ll earn 3 points for every $1 you spend on travel purchases and 2 points for every $1 on everything else.
-There’s no limit to the number of points you can earn and they don’t expire as long as your account is open.
+There’s no limit to the amount of rewards you can earn and they don’t expire as long as your account is open.